 Chronic Respiratory Infection is caused by Mycoplasma gallisepticum and uncomplicated infections in chickens are generally relatively mild.
 Unfortunately, the bacteria usually join an army of other bacteria.
 Especially E. coli infections are typically coming along.
 An E. Coli infection results in severe inflammation of the chicken’s air sacs, heart, and liver.

-Mycoplasma is a remarkable genus of tiny bacteria that lack a cell wand.
-That's why they are exceptionally resistant to several antibiotics.
-Most antibiotics kill bacteria by destroying their cell wand.
+Mycoplasma is a remarkable genus of tiny bacteria that lack a cell wall.
+That’s why they are exceptionally resistant to several antibiotics.
+Most antibiotics kill bacteria by destroying their cell wall.

 Hundreds of varieties exist that cause respiratory diseases in animals, insects, and humans.
 Some types can even affect plants.
 They all come in various shapes and with a size of around 100 nanometers, they are among the smallest organisms yet discovered.